― sundar subramanian, Monday, 29 October 2001 01:00 (seventeen years ago) Permalink

 Na.
 Although, as with xpost Randy Newman, I like the originals, love some of the covers---if this don't show, it's Kelly Hogan (with Mike Ireland) and the Pine Valley Cosmonauts (incl. some Mekons etc.) doing "Papa Was A Rodeo"---always good for blindfold tests:https://www.youtube.com/watch?v=4KeO-LalG7k

 ― dow, Wednesday, 6 January 2016 16:50 (three years ago) Permalink

 I can't make a comparison to Barenaked Ladies work.
 I only know "One Week" and "If I Had a Million Dollars", two incredibly corny, and not in a good way, songs.

-― radiohead OK computer coca cola co KO (rip van wanko), Wednesday, 6 January 2016 17:24 (two years ago) Permalink
+― radiohead OK computer coca cola co KO (rip van wanko), Wednesday, 6 January 2016 17:24 (three years ago) Permalink

 Yeah I mean just because their tweeness is easy to clown it doesn't exactly make them Pomplamoose or something.
 There is artistic merit.

 ― Evan, Wednesday, 6 January 2016 17:29 (three years ago) Permalink